RonanAlmeida/ReactProjects/README.md

 ## 1. ReactShop App
 Moblie React shopping site that uses the core React components of routers, springs and hooks.
-It makes an API call to a dummy server which retrives product listings to be displayed within the app.
+It makes an axios API request to a dummy server which retrives product listings to be displayed within the app.

 <p float="left">
   <img src="/react-shop-app/mark-up-images/p1.png" width="328.95" height="460.8">